-- In enlisting the support of parents, it is often very helpful to utilise outside agencies such as health visitors, school nurse - to deliver bespoke training for staff, students and parents on key issues, i.e. - sexual exploitation, FGM, faith abuse, trafficking, LGBTQ, healthy and abusive relationships. - Prior to any visit, the school will check the visitor/visiting organisations credentials, ensure the content of the presentations/resources are age appropriate and accessible for all students (particularly those with SEND), agree how confidentiality will work and that the visitors understand safeguarding procedures in school.
+- In enlisting the support of parents, it is often very helpful to utilise outside agencies such as health visitors, school nurse - to deliver bespoke training for staff, students and parents on key issues, i.e. - body development and image, sexual exploitation, FGM, faith abuse, trafficking, LGBTQ+, healthy and abusive relationships. - Prior to any visit, the school will check the visitor/visiting organisations credentials, ensure the content of the presentations/resources are age appropriate and accessible for all students

+(particularly those with SEND and other vulnerabilities), agree how confidentiality will work and that the visitors understand safeguarding procedures in school.